2016 Split This Rock Poetry Festival

 Every two years poets, activists, and dreamers gather in our nation’s capital for four days of readings, workshops, discussions, youth voices & activism.
 Split This Rock Poetry Festival: Poems of Provocation & Witness 2016 will take place April 14-17, 2016.

 We're thrilled to share that Juan Felipe Herrera, newly appointed Poet Laureate of the United States, will kick off the festival with a special event at the Library of Congress on April 13, and will be part of this gathering of socially engaged poets from his new position as a national spokesperson for poetry.
+To learn more about Juan Felipe Herrera, visit his website.

 2016 FEATURED POET LINE UP